icleveston/RAM-VO/README.md

 The contributions of this work are:
 - A lightweight VO method that selects the important input information via attentional mechanisms;
 - The first visual odometry architecture that implements reinforcement learning in part of the pipeline;
-- Several experiments on KITTI~\cite{geiger_vision_2013} sequences demonstrating the validity and efficiency of RAM-VO.
+- Several experiments on KITTI sequences demonstrating the validity and efficiency of RAM-VO.

 ## Usage